 36. PET Bottles

 You can definitely drop PET bottles off at recycling centers in your community.
-However, there are various things you can do with PET.
-You can transform it into gorgeous accessories; make a decoration, a vase, piggy bank, gardening pots and more.
-You can use them to make an instant lamp (With just bleach and water) and water purifier (Iodine solution and water).
+However, there are various things you can do with PET bottles — you can transform them into gorgeous accessories, make a decoration, a vase, a piggy bank, gardening pots, and more.

 In Japan, PET bottles can be exchanged for a train ticket, while PET bottles are used to build houses in other parts of Asia.